Are you trying to remove a credit card, debit card, PayPal, or another payment method from Apple ID but there’s no none option? Here’s why!

 If you’re the designated family organizer for a Family Sharing group, Apple requires a payment method period.

-And if you’re setting up an account for your children or a child in your care, a credit card is always required to set up any Apple ID accounts for children.
+And if you’re setting up an account for your children or a child in your care under age 13, a credit card is always required to set up any Apple ID accounts for children.

 There’s no getting around this one, I’m afraid.